stevenbenner/jquery-powertip/README.md

 	* Added manual option to disable the built-in event listeners.
 	* Added nw-alt, ne-alt, sw-alt, and se-alt placement options.
 	* Added support for SVG elements.
-	* PowerTip will now use right position for right aligned tooltips.
+	* PowerTip will now use right position for right aligned tooltips, and bottom position for nothern tooltips.
 	* Data attributes powertip and powertipjq now accept a function.
 	* powerTip() will now overwrite any previous powerTip() calls on an element.
 	* Added support for AMD loading of PowerTip.